hl7au/au-fhir-pd/pages/_includes/intro.md

 * **Organisation Directory Entry**: managing organisations
 * **Practitioner Directory Entry**: individual practitioners
 * **Practitioner Role Directory Entry**: role participants at a location for an organisation
-* **Healthcare Service Directory Entry**: services delivered at a location for an organization
+* **Healthcare Service Directory Entry**: services delivered at a location for an organisation
 * **Secure Messaging Endpoint Directory Entry**: connection details for secure messaging

 Interactions